Kodrick/oddisy_documentation/oddisy-documentation/docs/Getting_Started/creating-a-new-project.md

 ![Create Project Dialog](../../static/img/getting_started/create_new_universe_dialog.JPG)

-The dialog will ask for a name for your Project, a name for your default World, a brief description, and an image for you Project.
+The dialog will ask for a name for your Project, a name for your default World, a brief description, and an image for your Project.

 :::info

-When Creating a Project the only the Project name and default World name are required.
+When Creating a Project, only the Project name and default World name are required.

 :::